magentanova/google-books-search/README.md

 (Note that to develop locally, both webpack and the server should be running at the same time.)

-### Run the Tests
+### Run the tests

 `npm run test`

+### Make a production build

+`npm run build`

 ## Notes to Reviewer

 After a helpful review from 8th Light, I got a better understanding of what the team was looking for and significantly refactored the front-end code.
 The reviewer pointed out to me that there is browser support for ES6-style modules added via script tags.
 Given the complexity of the refactor, I thought webpack (also stated as an allowed option) made sense.

-Things I like about the current setup are that it allows components to be pretty well decoupled from the app logic, with a clear public contract expressed through React-style props.
-It's definitely not a full-fledged view framework -- its many shortcomings include no local component "state", an awkward interface for rendering children of a container component, no VDOM-style render optimization, and a very limited "propTypes" implementation -- but it gets the job done for this project.
+Things I like about the current setup are that it allows components to be pretty well decoupled from the app logic, with a clear public contract expressed through React-style props, and that it implements a simple unidirectional data-flow pattern with a single source of app state.
+It's definitely not a full-fledged view framework -- its many shortcomings include no local component state, an awkward interface for rendering children of a container component, no VDOM-style render optimization, and a very limited "propTypes" implementation -- but it gets the job done for this project.

 Things I would add in a future implementation: